 This section is made with a number of switchers that can be turned on/off to show/hide the specific item on the display.
 These are for the titles, category, avatar, date, etc.

-The style tab allows you to change or customize the appearance of the Maple Grid content layout.
+The style tab allows you to change or customize the appearance of the Maple Grid for Elementor content layout.
 The options include color settings, borders, paddings, etc.

 There are several sections on this tab.